 3 Reasons to Read Christmas Devotionals

 Christmas can be a very busy time.
-Usually, one of the first things to go when we find ourselves pressed for time, is our time with God.
+Usually, one of the first things to go when we find ourselves under pressure is our time with God.
 Ironically, that’s the thing we actually need the most.

 That’s why Christmas devotionals are such a great resource.
 In case you’re wondering why you should add another thing to your already jam-packed checklist, here are three reasons a Christmas devotional may be just the thing you need.